By Grant Edrington – Updated May 31, 2023

 - You must qualify according to the mortgage lender’s standards.
 These standards cover factors like your credit score, employment status, income, and debt-to-income (DTI) ratio.

 - You must live in the home for at least one full year.
 The VA loan program is intended for those buyers who will use the property as their primary residence.

 The USDA loan program was created to help people in rural areas purchase a home that would be their primary residence.
 The loans can only be given for homes within eligible rural neighborhoods.
-You can see if a home is eligible by searching for the address on the United States Department of Agriculture website.
+You can see if a home is eligible by searching for the address on the United States Department of Agriculture eligibility map.

 - Your monthly mortgage payment should be less than 29% of your income.
 The mortgage payment includes your principal, interest, insurance, and taxes.